 A group of 5 or 10 countries transferring weapons into one of them can enhance the military capabilities of that country to a very high level.
 This is also the reason that such transfers are limited in size.
 The limitation is based on the spending limit of the receiving country.
 If the value of the transferred weapons is higher than the available spending space for weapons, the exchange is limited.

-24. Transfer of funds between conquered countries [ top ]
+24. Transfer of funds between countries across the entire account. [ top ]

 It is quite easy to make countries in the game, profitable.
-Even with little care for education, health etc. the economy can do moderately good and be profitable.
-When the player takes very good care of the economy, the country can be very profitable and provide a lot of cash for expansion, including the possibility of a large army.
+When the player takes very good care of the economy, the country can be very profitable and provide a lot of cash for expansion.

-Although hard to fail, it is also possible to let the country deteriorate and fall into very bad shape.
+Although hard to fail, it is also possible to let the country go bankrupt.
 Countries that fail are declared bankrupt and the president loses them.
-Having countries can bring you success in the game but you have a responsibility to keep them afloat.
-If you do not, they will bankrupt.

 Country "Close to bankruptcy"

 When a country has negative cash it should fix it quickly.
 When cash is going under -1 trillion or the value of its materials becomes negative, it is considered close to bankruptcy.
-At that stage an automatic procedure will try to save the country.
+At that stage an automatic procedure will try to save it.